What To Do If A Snake Bites Your Dog

 If you live in a warmer climate (i.e., California, the Southwest, or Southeast), you probably know to be on the lookout for snakes while you’re out on a hike.
 Because here’s the thing: You’re on their turf (just like surfers have to be mindful of sharks when they’re riding waves).

 Snake bites on dogs (and people) are an emergency situation.
-You have to seek treatment ASAP to prevent the venom from spreading.
+You should seek treatment from a veterinarian ASAP to prevent the venom from spreading.
 Keep reading to find out how venom affects your pup, what snake-bite treatment entails, and how to prevent your dog from getting bitten in the first place.

 That slithery snake uses its venom to immobilize the victim (e.g., your poor, unassuming pup) and predigest body tissues.
 And yes, that’s as creepy and dangerous as it sounds.